y-mitsui/DpBayesianNet/README.md

 > cmake -G "MinGW Makefiles"
 > mingw32-make

-2.Add "libdpBayesianNet.dll.a" and "dpBayesianNetwork.h" , "laa.h" to your project.
+2.Add "libdpBayesianNet.a" and "dpBayesianNetwork.h" , "laa.h" to your project.

 ## Usage
 Read dpBayesianNetwork.h and example.c